 Call 616-234-4237 to schedule an appointment.

 The Dental Clinic at Grand Rapids Community College offers preventative services to the public.
-Services include review of medical and dental history, blood pressure screening, cleanings, preliminary dental hygiene exams, x-rays, fluoride treatments, dental health instruction, chemotherapeutic agents, and sealants for children.
+Services include review of medical and dental history, blood pressure screening, cleanings, preliminary dental hygiene exams, x-rays, fluoride treatments, dental health instruction, chemotherapeutic agents and sealants.

-The dental clinic does not provide extractions, filling or other restorative procedures.
+The dental clinic does not provide extractions, fillings or other restorative procedures.

-Before you decide if you wish to be considered for treatment, please read the following information that describes what you may expect as a patient in the Dental Hygiene clinic.
+Before you decide if you wish to be considered for treatment, please read the following information that describes what you may expect as a patient in the dental clinic.

-Patients with a medical or dental condition that hinders proper treatment may not be accepted for a clinic appointment (ie. high blood pressure, joint replacement, no pre-medication.)
+Patients with a medical or dental condition that hinders proper treatment may not be accepted for a clinic appointment (i.e. high blood pressure, joint replacement and no pre-medication).
 Children under five (5) years of age are not considered mature enough for clinical care in this teaching clinic.
 All children age 17 and under must have a parent or legal guardian present in the clinic to fill out and review medical history with the student and clinic instructor before services are rendered.
 It is not appropriate for a parent to bring an infant or toddler into the clinic while the parent is being seen for treatment.

 Appointments and Services

-Payment for services is due at the start of the appointment and is payable by cash or check only.
+Payment for service is due at the start of the appointment and is payable by cash or check only.
 We do not bill insurance.